wireapp/integration-docs/docs/00-index.md

 ## How it works

-Apps are separate pieces of software that communicate with Wire through a **common protocol**.
+Apps are separate pieces of software that communicate with Wire through a common protocol.
 They remain independent, but can seamlessly interact with the system and its users.

-An **App** is a way to extend and automate your team’s experience on Wire.
+An App is a way to extend and automate your team’s experience on Wire.
 Apps can listen to messages, send responses, and integrate with external services.

-Apps are owned and managed at the **team level**.
+Apps are owned and managed at the team level.
 The administrator decides which Apps are installed.

 ## What's needed